-The Fellowship is not 1:1 coaching — it‘s a peer learning career development program based on the principles of Design Thinking.
-Starting Saturday, October 23, spend about five hours per week doing the following:
+The Fellowship is not 1:1 coaching — it's a peer learning career development program based on the principles of Design Thinking.
+Starting February 27th, you'll spend about five hours per week doing the following:

 Complete assignments on your own time

 Watch career design videos from the experts, explore curated resources, and complete insightful exercises.
 Just get the work done by the recommended deadlines!

 Work with a diverse team of fellow participants to get new perspectives and enlightening feedback.
 Choose between Wednesdays at 7pm ET or Thursdays at 9pm ET.